ran-isenberg/auto-cross-account-access-service/README.md

 ### 7. Handle Message with AWS Lambda
 **Step 7**: An AWS Lambda function is triggered to handle the message from the SQS queue.
 - **Action**: Lambda function processes the message.
-- **Outcome**: The message is processed, and necessary actions are taken.
+- **Outcome**: The message is processed, and necessary actions are taken such as setting up the IAM trust relationship to allow assume role.

 ### 8. Add Provisioned Product Information to DynamoDB
 **Step 8**: The Lambda function adds information about the provisioned product, including its version, region, and user details, to a global DynamoDB table for enhanced visibility.